 State Laws and Regulations

-for a complete listing of laws and regulations applicable to exceptional student education.
+The rule referenced below is specific to OHI.
+Please refer to the Florida Statutes and State Board of Education Rules - Hyperlinked Index (PDF) for a complete listing of laws and regulations applicable to exceptional student education.

 - 6A-6.030152, F.A.C., Exceptional Student Education Eligibility for Students With Other Health Impairment

 - DPS: 2016-13 - Memorandum: Least Restrictive Environment Considerations Related to Individual Educational Plans (PDF)

 - American Diabetes Association – Diabetes Care at School